Ullmark makes 36 saves, Sabres shut out Ducks 3-0

+"Back-and-forth travels, not just back-to-backs at home or something like that, that takes a toll on your body.
+It's hard," Ullmark said.
+"Obviously, you're going to be a little tired the second day.
+So for me it's about being mentally sharp even more when I get in there."

-Sabres broadcaster Rick Jeanneret was taken out of the press box on a stretcher early in the third period.
-It was unclear what happened to the 76-year-old Jeanneret, who opened the broadcast dressed in a red Santa Claus suit and a white beard.
-He has been the team's play-by-play man since 1971 - the longest tenure with a single team in NHL history.
+Sabres announcer Rick Jeanneret was taken out of the press box on a stretcher early in the third period.
+It was unclear what happened to the 76-year-old Jeanneret, the team's play-by-play man since 1971 - marking the longest tenure with a single team in NHL history.

+Buffalo did not provide an immediate update on his condition following the game, but one was expected.
+WGR radio, the Sabres' flagship station, reported Jeanneret was responsive before getting onto the stretcher.

-Jack Eichel and Sam Reinhart each had two assists and Connor Sheary added an empty-net goal as Buffalo snapped a two-game skid in the second game of a back-to-back.
+Jack Eichel and Sam Reinhart each had two assists and Connor Sheary added an empty-net goal.

+"I'm just happy we ended on a win going into the break," Sabres coach Phil Housley said.
+"The guys should be able to relax and regain some energy."

 The Ducks finished a five-game road trip with their third consecutive loss following a 9-0-1 stretch.
 John Gibson stopped 21 shots.

+"Playing on the road for 10 days here, it's been tiresome at times," coach Randy Carlyle said.
+"We had developed a blue-collar type of attitude and we were more of that hockey club tonight than in our last game."

-Skinner scored his 26th of the season to give Buffalo a 2-0 lead with 8:35 remaining.
-Skinner maneuvered around Ducks defenseman Pontus Aberg to the right edge of the crease and lifted a backhand over Gibson's glove into the far corner of the net
+Skinner scored his 26th of the season to make it 2-0 with 8:35 remaining.
+Skinner maneuvered around Ducks defenseman Pontus Aberg to the right edge of the crease and lifted a backhand over Gibson's glove into the far corner of the net.

-Buffalo took a 1-0 lead late in the first on a power-play goal from Dahlin, the 18-year-old defenseman selected first overall by Buffalo in this year's draft.
+Buffalo took a 1-0 lead late in the first on a power-play goal from Dahlin, the 18-year-old defenseman selected first overall in this year's draft.

 Dahlin received a pass from Rasmus Ristolainen at the top of the right circle and launched a wrist shot over Gibson's glove and inside the near post for his fourth of the season.
-The goal ended an 0-for-9 drought on the power play for the Sabres.
+The goal ended an 0-for-9 drought on the power play for the Sabres and was Dahlin's first at home.

+"I've been waiting for it," Dahlin said.
+"It was good that the first one was in a win."

 Gibson stopped 15 shots in the second period to keep the Ducks within a goal.
 His best sequence came when he denied Skinner on a partial breakaway and then slid over to make a glove save on Eichel's point-blank shot off the rebound.